-In my last installment of this long-form series How to Write Your Book for Your Business, you learned that as the human embodiment of your business and brand, it’s you- not your ideas- that is the central force of your book, responsible for nurturing intimacy with your reader, forging a trusting relationship, and keeping them invested, so they read your book to the end (and then recommend it to everyone they know!).
+In my previous installment in this multi-part blog series on writing your business book, you learned that as the human embodiment of your business and brand, it’s you- not your ideas- that is the central force of your business book, responsible for nurturing intimacy with your reader, forging a trusting relationship, and keeping them invested, so they read your book to the end (and then recommend it to everyone they know!).

 It’s anxiety-producing to know you’re supposed to “be yourself only better!” on the page- particularly if you’re not one who writes on a regular basis.
 To help you combat the performance anxiety that may creep in, use these 3 ways to sound like your best self in your business book, so you come across as warm, engaged, and competent on every page.